 - RBmatlab: A MATLAB library containing all our reduced simulation approaches for linear and nonlinear, affine or arbitrarily parameter dependent evolution problems with finite element, finite volume or local discontinuous Galerkin discretizations.
 Further information can be found on the download and documentation page.
 The package is used and exemplified in the following reference:

 B. Haasdonk: Reduced Basis Methods for Parametrized PDEs -- A Tutorial Introduction for Stationary and Instationary Problems.
-Chapter to appear in in P. Benner, A. Cohen, M. Ohlberger and K. Willcox (eds.): "Model Reduction and Approximation: Theory and Algorithms", SIAM, Philadelphia, 2016.
+Chapter in P. Benner, A. Cohen, M. Ohlberger and K. Willcox (eds.): "Model Reduction and Approximation: Theory and Algorithms", SIAM, Philadelphia, 2017.

 This is also available as preprint under this link.

 - pyMOR: pyMOR is a software library for building model order reduction applications with the Python programming language.
 Its main focus lies on the application of reduced basis methods to parameterized partial differential equations.
 All algorithms in pyMOR are formulated in terms of abstract interfaces for seamless integration with external high-dimensional PDE solvers.
 Moreover, pure Python implementations of finite element and finite volume discretizations using the NumPy/SciPy scientific computing stack are provided for getting started quickly.
 For more information, visit http://pymor.org

 - emgr: Empirical Gramian Framework.
 Empirical gramians can be computed for linear and nonlinear control systems for purposes of model order reduction, uncertainty quantification or system identification.
 The emgr framework is a compact open source toolbox for gramian-based model reduction and compatible with OCTAVE and MATLAB.
 More at: http://gramian.de